Anubis-programmer/ANUVerzum/README.md

         };
         ```

-### ***Formatting component texts:***
+<h3 id="formatting-component-texts">Formatting component texts</h3>

-- Use `<Anu.Intl.FormattedMessage />` for the specific text (referred by `id` property) - if used as a rendered element:
+- Use <code>&lt;Anu.Intl.FormattedMessage /&gt;</code> for the specific text (referred by <code>id</code> property) - if used as a rendered element:
-    - The first, required argument is the `id` property which is the key of the text in the user-defined language objects.
+    - The first, required argument is the <code>id</code> property which is the key of the text in the user-defined language objects.
-    - It can take an optional `values` property which is an object:
+    - It can take an optional <code>values</code> property which is an object:
-        - The key property must match the placeholder you want to replace with your dynamic value within the text inside your language object you refer (i.e. wrapped between `{` and `}`).
+        - The key property must match the placeholder you want to replace with your dynamic value within the text inside your language object you refer (i.e. wrapped between <code>{</code> and <code>}</code>).
         - The value is what should be used to replace the placeholder.

             ```javascript